textcreationpartnership/A02199/README.md

 ##Content Summary##

 #####Front#####

-More vvorke for priests: or An answere to George Giffords pretended defence of read prayers and devi
+1. The Preface

 #####Body#####

-1. GEORGE GIFFORD.

-1. IOHN GREENWODS Answer

-1. The first Argument against read Prayer, &c.

-1. GEORGE GIFFORD.

-1. IOHN GREENWODS Answer.

-1. The Second Argument.

-1. GEORGE GIFFORD.

-1. J. GREENWOOD.

-1. The third Argument:

-1. GEORGE GIFFORD.

-1. JOHN GREENWODS Answer.

-1. GEORGE GIFFORD.

-1. IOHN GREENWODS Answer.

-1. G. GIFFORD.

-1. J. GREENWOOD.

-1. G. GIFFORD.

-1. J. GREENWOOD.

-1. The fourth Argument.

-1. The fift Argument.

-1. The Sixt Argument.

-1. G. GIFFORD.

-1. I. GREENWOOD.

-1. The Seventh Argument.

-1. G. GIFFORD.

-1. I. GREENWOOD.

-1. The Eight Argument.

-1. G. GIFFORD.

-1. J. GREENWOOD.

-1. G. GIFFORD.

-1. I. GREENWOOD.

-1. G. GIFFORD.

-1. I. GREENWOOD.

-1. A generall Argument against their worship, in respect of their present estate, both of Ministers and people.

-1. G. GIFFORD.

-1. J. GREENWOOD.

-1. 9 Other Arguments to prove that all set formes of prayer to be used for prayer are unlawfull.
+1. More works for Priests.

+    _ GEORGE GIFFORD.

+    _ IOHN GREENWODS Answer

+    _ The first Argument against read Prayer, &c.

+    _ GEORGE GIFFORD.

+    _ IOHN GREENWODS Answer.

+    _ The Second Argument.

+    _ GEORGE GIFFORD.

+    _ J. GREENWOOD.

+    _ The third Argument:

+    _ GEORGE GIFFORD.

+    _ JOHN GREENWODS Answer.

+    _ GEORGE GIFFORD.

+    _ IOHN GREENWODS Answer.

+    _ G. GIFFORD.

+    _ J. GREENWOOD.

+    _ G. GIFFORD.

+    _ J. GREENWOOD.

+    _ The fourth Argument.

+    _ The fift Argument.

+    _ The Sixt Argument.

+    _ G. GIFFORD.

+    _ I. GREENWOOD.

+    _ The Seventh Argument.

+    _ G. GIFFORD.

+    _ I. GREENWOOD.

+    _ The Eight Argument.

+    _ G. GIFFORD.

+    _ J. GREENWOOD.

+    _ G. GIFFORD.

+    _ I. GREENWOOD.

+    _ G. GIFFORD.

+    _ I. GREENWOOD.

+    _ A generall Argument against their worship, in respect of their present estate, both of Ministers and people.

+    _ G. GIFFORD.

+    _ J. GREENWOOD.

+    _ 9 Other Arguments to prove that all set formes of prayer to be used for prayer are unlawfull.

 **Types of content**